pivotal-cf/PCC-Sample-App-PizzaStore/README.md

 Steps:

 1. Build the Spring Boot Executable JAR file to deploy to PCF using the `./gradlew build` command.
-2. Call the `cf push` command to push the Spring Boot application to PCF.
+2. Call the `cf push` command with the `--no-start` flag to push the Spring Boot application to PCF.
 A PCF `manifest.yml` file already exists in the project root directory.
 3. Bind the Spring Boot application to a *Pivotal Cloud Cache (PCC)* service instance using the command `cf bind-service APP_NAME SERVICE_INSTANCE [-c PARAMETERS_AS_JSON]`.
 If a PCC service instance has not yet been created, then create the service using `cf create-service p-cloudcache PLAN_NAME SERVICE_INSTANCE`.